ProDeveloperTutorial.com

 Output: ["ad", "ae", "af", "bd", "be", "bf", "cd", "ce", "cf"].

 We can solve this problem by using any techniques like iterative, recursive, backtrack, DFS.
-Here we shall discuss 2 solutions, Iterative method, and Backtrack method.
+Here we shall discuss about 2 solutions, Iterative method and Backtrack method.

 In this method, we shall be taking 3 for loops.
 Let’s call them as: